Bio-Prime/documentation/docs/index.md

 ## Adding and Customizing Users

-This option is only visible to the Administrator.
+This function is only visible to the Administrator who can add / delete and customize users and their roles.
 User view is accessed by clicking on the user icon (the bottom option) on the left.

 ![users0](./users0.png)

-The admin page shows all the users and their roles with graph on top of the page showing the distribution of users.
+The admin page shows all the users and their roles with a graphic representation on top of the page showing the distribution of users.

 ![users](./users.png)